rizinorg/rizin/INSTALL.md

 ## MacOS
 On MacOS systems you can install Rizin in one of three ways.

+Bear in mind the formula offered by Homebrew and the port offered by MacPorts are not provided by Rizin: they are offered and actively maintained and updated by their respective communities.
+Rizin *might* help with maintenance and fixes in a punctual fashion, but it cannot guarantee these two installation methods offer the latest available version.

+You can always find the latest version in the package offered on the GitHub release.

 ### Homebrew
 Rizin offers a Homebrew [formula](https://formulae.brew.sh/formula/rizin) through which you can install Rizin with a single command: